Here’s My WHAT:

 People grieve in all sorts of ways.
 I didn’t want to hide from my pain or put it off for some other more convenient time.
 There wasn’t going to be a more convenient time.
 Plus I knew that if I didn’t confront what was happening to me in the moment, it would hide and fester and grow into a bigger monster than it already was.
 I identified my feelings – deep sorrow, rage, guilt, relief, abandonment and others – so that I could face them, move into them, and live them.
 It’s a process that worked for me.

 Ultimately, there came a moment (or perhaps a series of moments) that I can only describe as radical acceptance.
 “Here’s the deal,” I said to myself, “Your son is dead and he’s going to stay dead.
 You’re still alive and even though you may want to die [which I did], you’re not going to any time soon.
 So what do you want to do about it?”
 Writing helped me identify some answers.

 Here’s the funny thing about that radical acceptance, also known as: being with what is: I re-familiarized myself with my surroundings, I began to pay very close attention to…well…EVERYthing.
 I began to notice the fine details, which allowed me to experience the world differently.
 It wasn’t just a place of loss and pain; it was a place of exquisite beauty too.
 So I began to photograph this.

 I write on my own, I write with others, I take pictures, and I coach those who are ready to re-engage with life after traumatic loss.
 This is my life now.
-Thank you so much for your interest in it.
-If you wish to contact me privately: email@example.com.
+Thank you so much for showing up here for me, and perhaps for you too.
+If you wish to contact me privately: firstname.lastname@example.org.